niedzielski/cb/readme.md

 ## Purpose

-Graphical and command-line interfaces (GUIs and CLIs) are each great but working across them can be cumbersome.
-The system clipboard is a surprisingly convenient mechanism to integrate the two. cb improves that integration by automatically detecting whether a copy or paste is wanted for all major operating systems.
+**cb** is a clipboard for working between graphical and command-line interfaces (GUIs and CLIs).
+The clipboard is a surprisingly convenient integration between the two and doesn't use temporary files. cb automatically performs a copy or a paste based on the context.

-Most of this tool is documentation to demonstrate the many ways in which the system clipboard can be used.
+### Why you don't need cb

+If any of the following are true, you do **not** need cb:

+- You use GUIs exclusively.
+- You use CLIs exclusively.
+- You don't mind using the system equivalent copy-and-paste CLIs directly.
+- You prefer using temporary files when working across GUIs and CLIs.

 ## Usage